About 52% of global users surf the internet utilizing mobile devices according to GO-Globe. It’s predicted that this rate will reach 80% by 2018.

 Metadata helps App Store visitors realize what they’ll get after installing your app.
 So, it’s vital to ensure that app description, screenshots, and previews capture app experience and core features.
 Keep in mind that it’s necessary to keep metadata up-to-date with releases of new versions of your app.

-Here are basic principles of accurate and appropriate metadata:
+Here are the basic principles of accurate and appropriate metadata:

 - it’s banned to add any hidden or undocumented features to an app;